 Phelps discovered high-grade copper, lead, zinc, silver, and gold-bearing massive sulphides of economic significance on the Mary March Joint Venture in 1999.
-Yet the property's core discovery areas have been dormant since August 2000.
+Exploration since then has identified elements of large and or multiple volcanogenic massive sulphide systems in the area which are disrupted by thrust faulting.
+Exploration is now focussed on understanding the thrusting to locate more high-grade mineralization like that in the 1999 drill hole.